AvinashS97/reactJs/src/source.md

     * useNavigate() Hook: The useNavigate hook returns a function that lets you navigate programmatically.

-# V84: Crete Global Loading States:
+# V84: Create Global Loading States:
     * useNavigation Hook: This hook tells you everything you need to know about a page navigation to build pending navigation indicators and optimistic UI on data mutations.
 Things like:
       * Global loading indicators
       * Disabling forms while a mutation is happening